mbokulic/notes/data_science/general_machine_learning.md

 > True error is a theoretical idea, in practice you can only approximate it

 The relation btw the true error and complexity of the model (trained on training data) depends on the underlying true model.
-Typically, though, there is a "sweet spot" of complexity for a given problem, and for a given training 3sample size.
+Typically, though, there is a "sweet spot" of complexity for a given problem, and for a given training sample size.

 ### test error
 Test error involves holding out some data and testing the model on it.
 It is a proxy for "everything else", an approximation of the true error.